ansys/pystk/doc/source/contribute/user.rst

 Request a new feature
 =====================

-If you have an idea for a new feature or an improvement, please let us know.
-We welcome your suggestions.
+Do you have an idea for a new feature or an improvement?
+Your suggestions are welcome.
 You can request a new feature by creating an issue in the `issue tracker <PySTK issues>`_.

 .. _test-a-new-feature: